gmc-code/PC-app-development/docs/tk_apps/tk_temperature_converter.rst

 .. image:: images/f_to_c_grid.png
     :scale: 100%

-Now, let's place the widgets on the window using the grid layout.
+Now, place the widgets on the window using the grid layout.

 .. code-block:: python